Krylez/FRC-2022-scouting-app-sample/README.md

 Data is cached locally through Google's [Room](https://developer.android.com/jetpack/androidx/releases/room), allowing the app to function even without a network connection.

 Dependency Injection is handled with Google's [Hilt](https://developer.android.com/training/dependency-injection/hilt-android).

+NOTE: You'll need to add your own API key for The Blue Alliance to `AuthInterceptor.kt` or nothing will work.